How to Keep Your Mac Awake with the Lid Closed

 What is clamshell mode?

-Clamshell mode is when you close your MacBook's lid and keep using it through an external display.
-The built-in screen turns off, but the Mac stays awake and drives the external monitor.
-It's how a lot of people use their MacBook as a desktop.
+Close your MacBook lid, keep using it through an external monitor.
+The built-in screen turns off, the external one stays on.
+Lots of people use their MacBook this way as a desktop.

 What you need for clamshell mode